 According to a 2019 Brandon Hall Study, ILT was the primary form of learning delivery in a whopping 94% of organizations.
-More often than not, this training was delivered by an instructor physically in the classroom with the learners, with a few exceptions.
-In light of events that have taken place so far in 2020, many organizations have been required to pivot and adjust their ILT strategies to be completely virtual.
+More often than not, an instructor delivered this training physically in the classroom with the learners, with a few exceptions.
+In light of recent events, many organizations have been required to pivot and adjust their ILT strategies to be completely virtual.
 While this posed a great challenge to many organizations, it’s important to recognize the many positive aspects of Virtual Instructor-Led training.

 As you create your virtual training delivery strategy it is important to evaluate the many benefits that virtual training can have on your organization.
 For example, one of the most common concerns with virtual training is its potential to be less effective.
 However, based on research by Training Magazine, 86% of virtual classroom participants rated the experience “just as engaging” or “more engaging than” traditional classroom training. [i] To get an expert’s perspective on delivering training virtual, we decided to sit down with John Laverdure, Director of Learning Solutions at TTA to hear about some of the key advantages.
 He highlighted three of the primary benefits of delivering your training virtually: